mauriciabad/GradeCalc/readme.md

 # GradeCalc

-[GradeCalc](https://gradecalc.mauri.app) is a progressive web app for students, it's main porpouse is calculating the necessary mark in the remaining exams to pass a subject.
+[GradeCalc](https://gradecalc.mauri.app) is a progressive web app for students, its main purpose is to calculate the necessary mark in the remaining exams to pass a subject.

 You can create your own subject and share it, or if someone created it before, you can use theirs.

-Also, it allows you to login with Google and store your subjects in the cloud, so you can acces them from yout mobile and pc.
+Also, it allows you to login with Google and store your subjects in the cloud, so you can access them from your mobile and pc.

 Use it here: [gradecalc.mauri.app](https://gradecalc.mauri.app)